veaz/libft/README.md

 Main Features:

-- Libc Function Reimplementation: Create customized versions of standard libc functions, such as ft_strlen, ft_memcpy, among others.
+- Libc Function Reimplementation: Create customized versions of standard libc functions, such as `ft_strlen`, `ft_memcpy`, among others.
 - Additional Functions: Develop functions that are not present in the libc, but are useful for string and memory manipulations.
 - List Management: In the bonus section, linked list manipulation is introduced with functions to add, delete, and manage nodes.